rwb/ccjs652/README.md

 11. What changes in age of majority policies did Cauffman et al. (2017) recommend?
 On what basis did they make those recommendations?
 12. If two groups are well matched on a propensity score, what does that imply about group equivalence on pre-treatment characteristics?
 13. What major hypothesis of the labeling perspective is most closely informed by conflict theory?
-14. Kurlycheck and Johson (2010) made the following statement: "A core concern in research examining transferred juveniles is that selec- tion effects are likely to produce a pool of juvenile offenders that are systematically different from a random sample of young adult offenders (Smith and Paternoster, 1990)."
+14. Kurlycheck and Johson (2010) made the following statement: "A core concern in research examining transferred juveniles is that selection effects are likely to produce a pool of juvenile offenders that are systematically different from a random sample of young adult offenders (Smith and Paternoster, 1990)."
 Why did they cite Smith and Paternoster (1990) to make this point?
 15. Augustyn and Loughran relied on the Pathways data to estimate several treatment effects.
 What treatment effects were they trying to estimate?
 What benefits does the Pathways to Desistance dataset offer in terms of measuring these treatment effects?
+16. What did Izzo and Ross (1989) conclude about the effects of cognitive vs. noncognitive treatment programming?
+Briefly describe the evidence on which their conclusion is based.
+17. Singer and McDowall (1989) noted important variation in the implementation of the JO Law in New York.
+What did they find?
+18.

 Essay Questions